 • Uses geo-targeting to serve malicious content only to Moroccan users.

-• Initial link: https://tinyurl.com/entrepot-vente-ma (Reporting [email protected] doesn’t help)
+• Initial link: https://tinyurl.com/entrepot-vente-ma (Reporting [email protected] did help after like a week.)

 • Facebook post URL: View post (Facebook Support relies heavily on AI for moderation, so it’s pretty much useless in taking down actual harmful content.)